 Nowadays, System Safety Assessment is a key element to meet UAVs airworthiness requirements from aviation authorities.
 Usually, when we think about safety, we only think about safety relative to the aircraft itself.
-But there are many other players involved in a drone operation: safety pilot, drone operator, control station, drone operation environment, UAV maintenance… all this must be considered when defining an SSA and analyzed up to hardware and software quality assurance level.
+But there are many other players involved in drone operation: safety pilot, drone operator, control station, drone operation environment, UAV maintenance… all this must be considered when defining an SSA and analyzed up to hardware and software quality assurance level.

 What is System Safety Assessment (SSA)